 Alpha Chi Sigma is a professional society for chemists.
 One thing that I like about them is that they honor chemistry’s alchemical roots.
 They even have a cool coat of arms.

 Do I consider myself part alchemist?
 Of course I do!
 Alchemists developed many of the “wet” chemistry techniques we use today including precipitation, sublimation, and distillation.
 Yes they added prayers and chants to their formulas but I’m sure many students today do likewise.
-Possible the chants might include curse words.
+Possibly the chants might include curse words.
 The truth about chemistry is that it is a discipline that requires some seasoning, some experiences, some sort of unmeasurable history with the techniques.
 Chemistry honors the ancients.
 The more time you spend with it, the easier it becomes.

 I was recently interviewed for the AXE magazine, The Hexagon.
 I appreciated the opportunity to share my experiences as a scientist and an author.
 In fact, I thank everyone who has read my writing, everyone who has encouraged me, and all who have left positive reviews.